evidencepub/query/.github/ISSUE_TEMPLATE/new_dashboard.md

 ---
-name: Dashboard
+name: Deploy a new dashboard
-about: To deploy a dashboard on NeuroLibre
+about: To supplement your reproducible preprint with a full-fledged data visualization
 title: "[NEW DASHBOARD]"
 labels: dashboard
 assignees: ['agahkarakuzu']